FRidh/rfcs/rfcs/0024-python-scope-package-set.md

 A special case to consider are application-specific dependencies.
 These are dependencies that have been factored out into separate packages but are only intended to be used by the parent application.
-Examples of such packages are `buildbot` plugins or the `sabyenc` module for `sabnzbd`.
+Examples of such packages are `home-manager` plugins or the `sabyenc` module for `sabnzbd`.
 As such packages are of no use in a development environment, they should be bundled with the expression of the parent application.

 ## Contributing and maintaining expressions

 Maintenance of the expressions takes effort.
 All expressions shall therefore have a maintainer.
-Packages that have no maintainer may be removed from the package set or marked as broken in case they seem to be unused, untouched in an extended period of time, or in whatever way cause additional work for other maintainers or package set maintainers.
+Packages that have no maintainer may be removed or marked as broken as soon as they seem to be unused, untouched in an extended period of time, require any additional maintenance effort, or when there are any indications of dangerous bugs or vulnerabilities.
 Guidelines for contributing expressions to the package set shall be made available in the Nixpkgs manual.

 # Drawbacks
 [drawbacks]: #drawbacks